fermitools/htvault-config/README.md

-`user/purpose/machine.name`.  htvault-config and htgettoken support using them, if there is an OIDC `credclaim` that does not include the `@domain` for those who log in to the OIDC token issuer using an Identity Provider (IdP) that matches the kerberos domain.
+`user/purpose/machine.name`.  htvault-config and htgettoken support using them, if there is an OIDC `credclaim` that does not include the `@domain` for those who log in to the OIDC token issuer using an IdP that matches the kerberos domain.
 This is done by allowing access to vault paths that are of the form `user/*`, along with htgettoken option `--credkey user/purpose/machine.name` matching the kerberos principal.
 For security reasons, if the OIDC